-Instant Pot Applesauce is by far the easiest way to make applesauce at home.
-Just cut the apples into slices, throw them in your electric pressure cooker, press a button, and walk away!
-It’s the BEST applesauce you’ll ever taste, with no added sugar.
+Instant Pot Applesauce is the easiest way to make homemade applesauce, without any added sugar.
+With the electric pressure cooker, you can press a button and walk away!

 How to Make Instant Pot Applesauce